-During the Corporation's last three completed financial years or during the current financial year as of March 22, 2010, no director or executive officer of the Corporation, or any person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10 percent of any class or series of the Corporation's outstanding voting securities, or an associate or affiliate of any of the foregoing persons or companies, had or has as any material interest, direct or indirect, in any transaction with the Corporation that has materially affected or will materially affect the Corporation other than as described herein and below.
+During the Corporation's last three completed financial years or during the current financial year as of March 25, 2011, no director or executive officer of the Corporation, or any person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over, more than 10 percent of any class or series of the Corporation's outstanding voting securities, or an associate or affiliate of any of the foregoing persons or companies, had or has any material interest, direct or indirect, in any transaction with the Corporation that has materially affected or will materially affect the Corporation other than as described herein and below.

-- 1. The obligations of Magellan under the Bank Facility Agreement are fully guaranteed and secured by Mr. Edwards.
-On January 24, 2008, the fee payable to Mr. Edwards was increased from 0.1% per annum (\$2 million in 2008 and \$0.2 million in 2007) to 1.0% per annum of the principal amount guaranteed as compensation for this guarantee and in consideration of a requirement for the provision of additional security from Mr. Edwards.
+1. The obligations of Magellan under the Bank Facility Agreement are fully guaranteed and secured by Mr. Edwards.
+On January 24, 2008, the fee payable to Mr. Edwards was increased from 0.1% per annum (\$2.8 million in 2009 and \$2 million in 2008) to 1.0% per annum of the principal amount guaranteed as compensation for this guarantee and in consideration of a requirement for the provision of additional security from Mr. Edwards.
 On June 24, 2008, the fee payable to Mr. Edwards increased to 1.35% as a result of the amended and restated Bank Facility Agreement with its lenders and remained at 1.35% on the renewal of the Bank Facility Agreement on April 30, 2009.
-The amount paid to Mr. Edwards in 2009 was \$2.8 million.
-On March 26, 2010, the Bank Facility Agreement was amended and Mr. Edwards has agreed to fully guarantee and secure the obligations of Magellan under the Bank Facility Agreement until May 22, 2011.
-The fee payable to Mr. Edwards will be 1.15% per annum of the principal amount guaranteed.
-For additional information, reference is made to "General Development of the Business", "Borrowings Bank Credit Facility" and "Material Contracts". - 2.
-Magellan Aerospace Limited sold receivables pursuant to numerous financing agreements entered into during 2009 to Balinhard, a corporation wholly-owned by Mr. Moeller, a director of the Corporation, in the aggregate amount of \$65.4 million in 2009 (\$405.2 million in 2008; \$228.1 million in 2007), for a discount of \$0.8 million in 2009 (\$2.8 million in 2008; \$2.5 million in 2007).
-This securitization facility expired on December 3,1 2009 (included in these balances is a reserve of \$4.4 million in 2008; \$5.9 million in 2007).
+On March 26, 2010, the Bank Facility

+Agreement was amended and Mr. Edwards agreed to fully guarantee and secure the obligations of Magellan under the Bank Facility Agreement until May 21, 2011.
+The fee payable to Mr. Edwards was 1.15% per annum of the principal amount guaranteed.
+The amount paid to Mr. Edwards in 2010 was \$2.1 million.
+For additional information, reference is made to "General Development of the Business - Financing Matters", "Borrowings - Bank Credit Facility" and "Material Contracts".

+- 2. Magellan Aerospace Limited sold receivables pursuant to numerous financing agreements entered into during 2009 to Balinhard, a corporation wholly-owned by Mr. Moeller, a director of the Corporation, in the aggregate amount of \$65.4 million in 2009 (\$405.2 million in 2008), for a discount of \$0.8 million in 2009 (\$2.8 million in 2008).
 All these sales were made at market rates.
-For additional information see "General Development of the Business Financing Matters", "Borrowings Financing by Sale of Accounts Receivable" and "Material Contracts". - 3.
+This securitization facility expired on December 31, 2009. - 3.
 On April 30, 2009, Mr. Edwards purchased \$40 million principal amount of the New Convertible Debentures.
 For additional information, reference is made to "General Development of the Business Financing Matters", "Borrowings New Convertible Debentures due April 30, 2012" and "Material Contracts". - 4.
 On January 30, 2008, Edco loaned the Corporation \$50 million.
 On April 30, 2009, this loan was increased to \$65 million (the "Secured Subordinated Loan").
 For additional information as to the terms of the Secured Subordinated Loan, see "General Development of the Business Financing Matters", "Borrowings Secured Subordinated Loan" and "Material Contracts".
-Magellan entered into a commitment letter dated December 22, 2009 with Edco and Magellan in relation to the extension of the due date of the Secured Subordinated Loan to July 1, 2011.
 On March 26, 2010, the Secured Subordinated Loan in the principal amount of \$65 million from Edco to the Corporation was amended by decreasing the interest rate from 12% per annum to 11% per annum commencing July 1, 2010 and extending the loan to July 1, 2011 in consideration of the payments of an aggregate extension fee to Edco equal to 1% of the principal amount.
-For more information, in relation to these recent financing arrangements, see "Borrowings Secured Subordinated Loans" and note 9 to the Corporation's audited financial statements for the year ended December 31, 2009 which have been filed on SEDAR at www.sedar.com and which is incorporated herein by reference.
+For more information, in relation to these financing arrangements, see "Borrowings Secured Subordinated Loans" and Note 8 to the Corporation's audited financial statements for the year ended December 31, 2010 which have been filed on SEDAR at www.sedar.com and which is incorporated herein by reference.